-One of the nicest benefits of owning a prosperous business is that you get to enjoy your share of any profits the firm generates.
-Whether it's a private family company you started from nothing or stock in a multi-national conglomerate that you hold in a brokerage or retirement account, when an enterprise decides to send some of the after-tax income it has produced to you in the form of a check or direct deposit, this is called a dividend.
+One of the clearest benefits of owning a prosperous business is that you get to enjoy your share of profits the firm generates.
+Whether it's a private family company you started from nothing or stock in a multi-national conglomerate that you hold in a brokerage or retirement account, when an enterprise decides to send some of its after-tax income to you in the form of a check or direct deposit, this is called a dividend.

-Dividends are important because basic financial theory states that all firms exist solely for the purpose of paying dividends, either now or at some point in the future.
-(When a company that doesn't pay a dividend increases in value, it is because investors anticipate that at some point the payout will occur or they believe a third-party, in anticipation of being able to extract dividends in one form or another from the business, will acquire it.
-For the sake of tax efficiency and due to some irrationality in the tax code, a majority of shareholder distributions these days take the form of "back door" dividends executed as part of share repurchase programs.)
+Dividends are important because basic financial theory states that firms exist solely for the purpose of paying dividends, either now or at some point in the future.
+When a company that doesn't pay a dividend increases in value, it is because investors anticipate that at some point the payout will occur or they believe a third-party, in anticipation of being able to extract dividends in one form or another from the business, will acquire it.
+For the sake of tax efficiency, many shareholder distributions take the form of "back door" dividends executed as part of share repurchase programs.

 During periods of rapid growth, many firms do not pay a dividend, opting instead to retain earnings and use them for expansion.
 Owners allow the board of directors to enact this policy because they believe the opportunities available to the company will result in much bigger dividends payouts down the road.
 A classic illustration is Starbucks, the world's largest coffee chain.
 For decades, management plowed every penny it could into opening new locations.
 Once it had reached a certain level of maturity, with fewer location opportunities within the United States, it declared its first dividend.

 - It is all but impossible to fake cash.
 Either a company sends you the money or it doesn't.
-Generations of academic research has proven time and time again that the so-called "quality of earnings" for dividend paying firms is higher than those that don't pay dividends.
-Over time, this means that dividend paying firms have outperformed non-dividend paying firms.
+Generations of academic research have proven time and time again that the so-called "quality of earnings" for dividend-paying firms is higher than those that don't pay dividends.
+Over time, this means that dividend-paying firms have outperformed non-dividend paying firms.

 - Dividend income is tax-advantaged.
-Most families can pay 0% in dividend taxes.
-Many families will pay 15% or less at the Federal level.
-The richest Americans will pay 23.8% at the Federal level.
+Most families can pay zero percent in dividend taxes.
+Many families will pay 12 percent or less at the Federal level.
+The richest Americans will pay 22 percent at the federal level.

 - Good companies have histories of maintaining and increasing their dividend even during times of economic collapse, allowing owners to enjoy food, shelter, and clothing even in the midst of fiscal storms.
-Take one legendary blue chip stock, The Hershey Company, founded in the 1800's.
-On June 15th, 2015, it distributed its 342nd consecutive dividend payout to stockholders!
-That is 85 1/2 years of never missing a single dividend check.
+Take one legendary blue-chip stock, The Hershey Company, founded in the 1800s.
+They have gone over 85 years without missing a single dividend check.
 It began paying them in 1929 right before the worst economic disaster in 600 years and kept right on paying as the world fell apart.
-It paid dividends despite an ever-changing world around it; through half-a-dozen wars, inflation, deflation, multiple Presidential administrations, a Presidential assassination, the threat of nuclear annihilation and the Cuban missile crisis, the fall of communism, pandemics, terrorist attacks, booms, busts, bubbles, recessions, low unemployment, high unemployment, several civil rights movements, riots, protests, a moon landing, and countless other milestones in civilization all because people still wanted a bite of chocolate.
-Over the past decade and a half alone, the dividend rate has gone from $0.50 per share to $2.14 per share, an increase of 428%.
+It paid dividends despite an ever-changing world around it, through countless difficulties and milestones in civilization, all because people still wanted a bite of chocolate.

 - During times of economic stress, the dividend might create a sort of floor underneath a stock that keeps it from falling as far as non-dividend paying companies.
 This is the reason dividend stocks tend to fall less during bear markets.
-Additionally, dividends accelerate the time period necessary to rebuild your portfolio following horrific losses due to a mathematical phenomenon that has been studied at the Wharton School of Business.
+Additionally, dividends accelerate the rebuilding of your portfolio following horrific losses due to a mathematical phenomenon that has been studied at the Wharton School of Business.

-When a company's board of directors declares a dividend, it will also declare an "ex date" and a "payable date".
+When a company's board of directors declares a dividend, it will also declare an "ex-date" and a "payable date."
 The ex-date is the date at which the books of the corporation will be examined and anyone who owns shares on that day will receive the dividend based upon their total holdings.
-If you buy the stock the day after the ex-date, you won't get the upcoming dividend payment, you'll have to wait for any future ones.
+If you buy the stock the day after the ex-date, you won't get the upcoming dividend payment; you'll have to wait for any future ones.
 The payable date is the date on which the dividend is actually sent to the owners.